 The PA program is an outstanding addition to the university's excellent health sciences offerings.

-The 29-month graduate program will be comprised of 124 semester credit hours.
+This 29-month graduate program is comprised of 124 credit hours.

 The demand for physician services is increasing rapidly as the nation's population continues to age.